Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie

 This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
-Before 1975, supporting actors featured in a miniseries or movie were included in categories such as comedy or drama.
+Before 1975, supporting actors featured in a mini series or movie were included in categories such as comedy or drama.
 From 1975 to 1978, the award was called Outstanding Single Performance by a Supporting Actor in a Comedy or Drama Special.
 Despite the category's name, actors appearing in many episodes of a miniseries were included.
 In 1979, the award was named Outstanding Supporting Actor in a Limited Series or Special.
 The award was renamed again in 1986, in Outstanding Supporting Actor in a Miniseries or Special.
 By 1998, the award was renamed Outstanding Supporting Actor in a Miniseries or Movie.